OrientedPlanarDiagram#

 add_vertex(vertex_for_adding[, degree])

-Add or update a crossing and update the crossing attributes.
+Add or update a vertex.

 add_vertices_from(vertices_for_adding, **attr)